freahs/node-red-contrib-node-tradfri/README.md

 Node-RED node to interface with IKEA Tradfri lights without any external binaries thanks to [node-tradfri](https://github.com/AlCalzone/node-tradfri-client).

-* All operations (brightness, color temperature, color, etc.) supported by the gateway are available
+* All operations (brightness, color temperature, color, etc.) supported by the gateway are available.
 * Support for observation (i.e. reporting on changes to the light).

 ## Usage
 Only one node (besides the config node) are necessary for operation.
-After the configuration has been sucessfull -- either by providing an existing identity and PSK or by generating new ones by providing the security code from the gateway -- simply select which light to target and check if the node should observe the device as well.
+After the configuration has been successful -- either by providing an existing identity and PSK or by generating new ones by providing the security code from the gateway -- simply select which light to target and check if the node should observe the device as well.

 ### Controlling the node
 Nodes can be programmatically controlled by sending a message with `msg.payload` set to one of the following strings: